bradonomics/genesis-boilerplate/README.md

+# This repo is in a broken state.
+DO NOT USE.

 # Genesis Boilerplate
 Genesis boilerplate is a starter kit for Genesis child themes.
 It uses the most common CSS and PHP functions I find myself using when creating new themes.